rymdkraftverk/level1/README.md

  - Toggle physics / Sprite hitboxes

-- Save debug settings (toggle hitboxes etc) settings in local storage
+ - Use an actual toggle for hitboxes

 EXAMPLES: